alantech/iasql/docs/docs/quickstart.md

   </TabItem>
 </Tabs>

-## Start managing your AWS account with IaSQL
+## Start managing your AWS account with an IaSQL db

 1. [Install](/install) the IaSQL service CLI

-2. Let's provision a new PG db to manage your AWS account with `iasql new` which will prompt you to enter a name for the db, pick an AWS region and pick an AWS profile if you have more than one.
+2. Provision a new PG db to manage your AWS account by running `iasql new`.
+The CLI will prompt you to enter a name for the db, pick an AWS region and pick an AWS profile if you have more than one.

 ```bash
 $ iasql new